sam-k/pager-sec/README.md

 6. Page enum (2 for tone, 3 for numeric, 5 for alphanumeric, 6 for binary): Alphanumeric
 7. Page type (TON for tone, NUM for numeric, ALN for alphanumeric, BIN for binary): Alphanumeric
 8. (Only for alphanumeric) Message fragment information
-   * Fragment indicator (3 for first fragment, 0,1,2,4,… for next fragments): Second fragment
+   * Fragment indicator (3 for first fragment, 0,1,2,4,… for next fragments): First fragment
    * Message continued flag (0 if end of message, 1 if more to follow): End of message
-   * Fragment flag (K if only 1 fragment, F if more to follow, C if last fragment): Last fragment of message
+   * Fragment flag (K if only 1 fragment, F if more to follow, C if last fragment): First and only fragment of message
 9. Message: Patient Jane Doe in Rm.
 413, a 37-year-old female, has altered mental status.
 Her blood pressure is 204/66, her temperature is 104 °F, and she is COVID-positive.
 Her last known normal time was 1:15 p.m.

 Longer messages are often fragmented and transmitted over several pages.
 This is not an issue for practical use—each pager receives only those pages intended for it—but, because we see all pages on a frequency, these fragments can arrive interrupted by other messages.
 We can reassemble these fragments by concatenating all the pages meant for a capcode and received in a certain timeframe.